ApiLogicServer/Docs/docs/Working-Software-Now.md

       Agile correctly advises getting Working Software as fast as possible, to faciliate Business User Collaboration and Iteration.
 API Logic Server help you achieve this:

-      1. **Instant Working Software:** API Logic Server creates an API, and Admin screens
+      1. **Create Working Software *Now:*** API Logic Server creates an API, and Admin screens from your database

       2. **Publish to GitHub:** for dev team collaboration